lino-framework/book/docs/dev/perms.rst

 permissions.

 See :doc:`/about/auth` if you wonder why Lino replaces Django's user management and permission system.
 Yes, this is radical.
 Django's approach for managing permissions is one of the reasons why I wrote Lino.
 I believe that maintaining a few production sites with applications like :ref:`welfare` or :ref:`voga` would be a hell if I had implemented them using Django.
 Permission management is complex.
-Lino doesn't turn it into something simple, but it brings light into the dark tunnel...
+Lino doesn't turn it into something simple, but it brings light into the dark...